jalknKlith/learnJAVA/README.md

 4. **Hospital Budget Estimator**: Estimates the monthly budget of a hospital.
 5. **Patient Beats Calculator**: Calculates the number of beats per minute of a patient based on their age and gender.
 6. **Quotient of Division Calculator**: Calculates the quotient of the division of two integers.
+7.  **votingAge.java:** Determines if a person is eligible to vote based on their age.

 ## Usage